peterbyass/InterVA-5/MIVA mobile utilities for InterVA-5/Readme.txt

-Implementation done by Muhammad Asad at City, Unversity of London, UK
+Implementation done by Muhammad Asad at City Unversity, London, UK

 WARNING: DO NOT DELETE OR MODIFY ANY SUBFOLDERS IN THIS DIRECTORY.
 DOING SO MAY CAUSE SOME .BAT SCRIPTS TO NOT WORK PROPERLY